nicfu/TreasureHuntCreator/prompt_instructions.md

 Here is my workflow.
 It is built upon my own work, conversations with friends (thx Nikete, Kanno, Obra, Kris, and Erik), and following many best practices shared on the various terrible internet bad places.

-This is working well NOW, it will probably not work in 2 weeks, or it will work twice as well. ¯\_(ツ)_/¯ Let’s go
-Juggalo Robot
-I always find these AI-generated images to be suspect.
-Say hi to my juggalo coding robot angel!

 There are many paths for doing dev, but my case is typically one of two: